 They’re also one of the few to “get it” with social media as they operate on all the major social channels.

-Very few, if any, US-facing sites bother with social media and miss a big opportunity with both promotions and player support.
+Very few, if any, US-facing sites bother with social media and miss a big opportunity with both promotions and customer support.

 Twitter is where you’ll find them most

 Even though they have 6,000 followers they rarely get personal tweets so they respond directly to support issues on Twitter.

 Usually it’s along the lines of, “DM us for more info,” but it’s nice to get immediate feedback from someone involved with the poker room.

 Live chat is my preferred option at ACR

 For in-depth support I’ll usually just opt for Live Chat to avoid actually talking on the phone or waiting on an email reply.

 The live chat reps seem knowledgeable enough and were able to successfully answer several test questions I made on deposits, forgetting my password, and how the promotions worked.
 It was clear they were pretty familiar with the site.

 Email support times are fine